 Tom Hurrle practices Traditional Japanese Acupuncture in Chicago.
 He is board-certified in acupuncture and Oriental herbal medicine.
 He first studied Oriental healing techniques in 1972 with the Macrobiotic teacher Michio Kushi.
 These studies included dietary therapy and Shiatsu massage, which he has practiced and taught since that time.
 His studies have also included Hatha Yoga, Zen Yoga, Transcendental Meditation, Qigong, Xing Yi and BaGua.
 He is a faculty member at Pacific College of Oriental Medicine in Chicago and the Secretary of the Illinois Association of Acupuncture and Oriental Medicine.
 Find out more at www.vitaldirections.com.

-Practitioner of Natural and Chinese medicine and structural bodywork, and Integrative healer, Yogi, pychotherapist.
-Keyvan is also a writer.
+Natural and Chinese Healing, structural bodywork, an Integrative healer, Yogi, Health Educator and writer.

-Keyvan integrates Classical Chinese Medicine (herbal medicine and acupuncture), Ayurveda, bioenergetic healing, Qi Gong, bodywork and Internal Processing (inner work).
+Keyvan integrates Classical Chinese Healing systems (herbal biotanicals), Ayurveda, bioenergetic healing, Qi Gong, bodywork and Internal Processing (Inner-work).
 He emphasizes taking self-responsibility for one's life-health through self-development, dietary and nutritional counseling, and conscious exercise.

-Keyvan has an M.A. in Counseling Psychology and Chinese Medicine, is certified in Structural Body Therapy, and Jin Shin Do acupressure.
+Keyvan has an M.A. in Counseling Psychology and Chinese Medical Acupuncture, is certified in Structural Body Therapy, and Jin Shin Do® Bodymind Acupressure®.
 He also has a degree in Anthropology.
-Keyvan is a master level certified yoga teacher with over 30 years experience and study of Asian Yogic traditions including Qi Gong and meditation.
+Keyvan is a master level certified yoga teacher with over 35 years experience and study of Asian Yogic traditions including Qi Gong and meditation.

 Marion Nestle is Paulette Goddard Professor in the Department of Nutrition, Food Studies, and Public Health at New York University.
 She is also Professor of Sociology at NYU and Visiting Professor of Nutritional Sciences at Cornell.
 She earned a Ph.D. in molecular biology and an M.P.H. in public health nutrition from University of California, Berkeley.
 She is the author of several prize-winning books, including Food Politics: How the Food Industry Influences Nutrition and Health and What to Eat.
 Her most recent book is Why Calories Count: From Science to Politics.
 She writes the Food Matters column for the San Francisco Chronicle and blogs regularly at www.foodpolitics.com.